 Oils and Essential Fats:

-It is important to include essential fats in your daily meal plan to prevent deficiencies.
+Including essential fats in your daily meal plan is important to prevent a shortage.
 Examples of healthy fats are:

 - A variety of nuts